holaphil/amazing-maple-e08ae/src/pages/about.md

       relativeUrl: true
 template: page
 ---
 UGH!!
 This is the part of my website I like the least.
 Writing about yourself is not too dissimilar from recording your own outbound voicemail message.
 Overthink it, and you're left recording again and again and again.
-Do you write this in first or third person?
-You don’t want to come off as a bragger, however, what story is there to tell if you are 100% humble?
-How does one manage those dials?
-As with the voicemail example, I think the lesson is to not overthink it -- your first take is almost always the best one.
+Do you write in first or third person (as if you are being introduced to a crowd)?
+Regardless, you don’t want to come off as a bragger — at least I don't.
+That said, what story is there to tell if you are 100% humble?
+How does one adjust those dials just right?
+As with the voicemail example, I think the lesson is to not overthink it — your first take is almost always the best one.

 Onward!
-Here it goes...

 I’ve built two startups.
 I have launched several brands.
 I have done work that was considered 'innovative' inside large corporate organizations.
 But what gives me the right to claim any of that as my own?
 How can the work be labeled “innovative” when other people are building rockets or solving the worlds energy challenges?
 Perhaps this is the point -- everything you and I have ever done has likely been a result of working with and/or managing the work of a team.
 Even a Rocket Scientist doesn't launch a rocket by herself.
 The best sports require a team.